webbrandon/mc/README.md

 # Master of Ceremony

 **About**
-The purpose of this tool is to simplify management of continuous development and integration pipelines while decoupling them from any one service like Jenkins.
-Using modern practices of configuration management you can begin building software, parameterize templates to deploy or record activity and deploy and release software with a single command that will run cross platform (Depending how well you can script).
+The purpose of this tool is to simplify management of continuous development and integration pipelines while decoupling steps from services architectures that can become bottlenecks or blockers to software deployment and testing.
+This tool helps configure CI/CD steps into a package that can be used for existing CI/CD services or to process locally with a user at the helm.

-This is a build tool similar to other build tools.
-Except it's on steroids!

 **Features**
 - Static configuration file with Makeconfig.yaml.
 (Optional)
 - Command line options override config files.
-- Built in template engine using JSON params file. ([learn more on templating](https://handlebarsjs.com))
+- Built in Handlbars template engine using JSON params file. ([learn more on templating](https://handlebarsjs.com))
 - Controlled process flow. e.g. build > kubernetes template > deploy for testing > send traffic
 - Script steps in any shell available. (i.e. bash, sh, zsh, node)
 - No prompt for automation or prompted for local user response and control.